The University has committed to working within Public Health guidelines.

 It is important that you continue to maintain your studies.
 However, if you are unable to maintain your studies because of COVID-19, you may request a period of authorised absence from your studies.

-Please complete and submit the Tier 4 Authorised Absence Request (COVID-19) form.
+Please complete and submit the Tier 4/ Student Authorised Absence Request (COVID-19) form.
 After we receive your form, we will confirm whether your absence is authorised (‘excused’).

 If you wish to take a Leave of Absence or withdraw from your course, please contact firstname.lastname@example.org for advice.

-Will the University maintain sponsorship of my Tier 4 visa?
+Will the University maintain sponsorship of my Tier 4/ Student visa?

-We expect, therefore, that we will be able to maintain our sponsorship of your Tier 4 visa during this time provided that you continue to maintain your studies.
+We will maintain our sponsorship of your Tier 4/ student visa provided that you continue to engage in full with your studies.